Victoria Ransom: Career

 In 2008, Ransom founded Wildfire Interactive, a social marketing software company initially developed to help promote Access Trips.
-Ransom ran Wildfire as CEO and grew the company to 400 employees in four years.
+Ransom ran Wildfire as chief executive officer and grew the company to 400 employees in four years.
 In 2010, she sold Access Trips.
 In 2012, Google bought Wildfire for a reported $450 million and Ransom became the Director of Product at Google.

 She was named Ernst & Young Entrepreneur of the Year Award for New Zealand in 2011.
 In 2013, she was invited to the White House by Barack Obama to receive a "Champion of Change" award recognizing her contributions as an immigrant entrepreneur.
 In 2015, she was awarded the World Class New Zealander award along with former New Zealand Prime Minister, Helen Clark.
 In 2016, she was NEXT Woman of the Year in the Business and Innovation category.

 In 2020, Ransom co-founded Prisma, a remote education startup.

 Personal life

 In college she met Alain Chuard, also a Macalester student and Ransom's future business partner.
 The two married in March 2013 and had a daughter in 2014.